 The LPA held its inaugural Scientific Advisory Board session, Engaging the Lab of 2022 in a Post-COVID Environment on April 21 and it was a big success!
 Scripted and moderated by Scott Hanton, Editorial Director for Lab Manager.
 Over 130 LPA members joined in to listen to lab leaders from Indiana State University, Madonna University, Duke University, University of Michigan, and University of Miami share their insights and perspectives on a range of questions.
 These included: how open is your institution’s lab; in a post-pandemic world, will there be rigid appointment adherence for seeing vendors; as you look at how you purchase, how will pricing negotiation take place going forward; as a result of the pandemic, what changes in funding trends/patterns do you see for your institution’s lab going forward; and more.
-The session was recorded and can be found in the members' only section of the LPA website.
+The session was recorded and can be found in the handouts section of members' only resources.

-Visit www.lpanet.org/handouts for the full zoom recording and we hope you can join us for upcoming Scientific Advisory Board zooms!
+Visit www.lpanet.org/handouts for full zoom recordings and we hope you can join us for upcoming Scientific Advisory Board zooms!